 - Equipment breakdown - if white goods are included in the let

 Having the right level of cover can really save you money in the long run, especially if you need to make a costly claim.
-If you have several properties, you can reduce the cost per property by putting all your properties on one policy, which will also make your administration simpler.
+If you have several properties, you can reduce the cost per property and insure up to 15 properties on one policy with one renewal date.

 Whether you engage a managing agent to look after your property or handle everything yourself, there is a cost, although it is tax deductible.
 A lot of landlords look at agents' fees and think they're saving money by letting and managing themselves.
 However, it can be a false economy if you don't attach a value to your own time.